DanielSzarek/api-cars/README.md

 ### Quick Run
 1. Clone or Download code form this repo
-2. Move to the catalog with Dockerfile and docker-compose.yml
+2. Move to the root catalog with Dockerfile and docker-compose.yml
 3. Run: ***sudo docker build .***
 4. Run: ***sudo docker-compose up***
 5. The application will be serving on __127.0.0.1:8000__

 Now you are ready to try it out!

-If you do not have a Docker but you want to quickly get it running - just use a typical python venv and install modules from requirements.txt, given in main catalog.
+If you do not have a Docker but you want to quickly get it running - just use a typical python venv and install modules from requirements.txt, given in root catalog.

 ### Env configuration
 There is a list of environment variables, that app is using and you may change them.